castacks/AirStack/docs/robot/autonomy/4_global/planning.md

 The global planner should make a trajectory that is collision-free according to the global map.
 However, avoiding fine obstacles is delegated to the local planner that operates at a faster rate.

+For the structure of the package, the global planner node should not include any logic to generate the path.
+This should be located in a seperate logic class and be seperated from ROS.
+This will allow more modularity in the future for testing and easy interface changes.

 We intend the global planners to be modular. _AirStack_ implements a basic Random Walk planner as a baseline.
 Feel free to implement your own through the following interfaces.